TheSolom/Dof3a-Music/README.md

 A Node.js backend service for music downloading and metadata archiving, built with Express and MongoDB.

+> **Important Disclaimer**: This tool is for personal use only.
+Please respect copyright laws and only download content you have the right to access.

 ## Features

 - YouTube music download and streaming